-Date Action By or With Whom Taken M § ED Interval 1 Mon Feb 19 Recommended first date for preliminary work to appoint election judges.
-City Secretary 7.01 75th Feb 19 Recommended first day to post public's 72- hour notice of drawing for order of names on ballot (SOS Form 3-1).
-City Secretary 6.22(a) 75th Tue Feb 20 5 p.m.
+Date Action By or With Whom Taken M § ED Interval 1 Feb 14 Recommended first day to provide 4-day notice of drawing to candidate.
+Note: Only written notice by mail is required 4 days before the drawing, but phone or email notice should follow the same timeline.
+Public notice must be posted (SOS Form 3-1) 72 hours before date of drawing.
+City Secretary 6.22(a)(2) 78th Mon Feb 17 Recommended first date for preliminary work to appoint election judges.
+City Secretary 7.01 75th Feb 17 Recommended first day to post public's 72- hour notice of drawing for order of names on ballot (SOS Form 3-1).
+City Secretary 6.22(a) 75th Tue Feb 18 5 p.m.
 LAST DAY for a write-in candidate to declare candidacy in the general election (SOS Form 2-55).
 Note: City Secretary's office should stay open until 5 p.m.
 Mailed applications are filed when received.
 For deceased candidates, see endnote 4.
-City Secretary 2.18(b) 74th Wed Feb 21 Recommended date to deliver the certification of unopposed candidates to city council if a candidate does not have an opponent in an election considered to be a separate election (SOS Form 13-1).
-City Secretary 6.12 73rd Thu Feb 22 to Mon Feb 26 Recommended period to conduct drawing for order of names on ballot, prepare ballot format, and send information to the printer.
+City Secretary 2.18(b) 74th Wed Feb 19 Recommended date to deliver the certification of unopposed candidates to city council if a candidate does not have an opponent in an election considered to be a separate election (SOS Form 13-1).
+City Secretary 6.12 73rd Thu Feb 20 to Mon Feb 24 Recommended period to conduct drawing for order of names on ballot, prepare ballot format, and send information to the printer.
 Note: Notice of drawing (SOS Form 3-1) must be posted 72 hours before drawing.
-City Secretary 6.22(b) 6.25 6.26 72nd through 68th Fri Feb 23 5 p.m.
-LAST DAY for a ballot or write-in candidate in general election to submit a certificate of withdrawal (SOS Form 2-66) and have name omitted from the ballot.
-Note: City Secretary's office should stay open until 5 p.m.
+Ask candidates to proof their names and officers.
+City Secretary 6.22(b) 6.25 6.26 72nd through 68th Fri Feb 21 5 p.m.
+LAST DAY for omitting a general election candidate's name from the ballot if the candidate withdraws (SOS Form 2-66) or is declared ineligible.
 A withdrawal after this date is valid if it is submitted before the ballots are prepared AND if the public notice of the logic and accuracy test has not been published.
 Per EC §145.092(e), EC §1.006 does not apply to withdrawal deadlines.
-City Secretary 6.23(c) 2.31(b) 71st Feb 23 5 p.m.
-LAST DAY that a declaration of ineligibility causes omission of candidate's name from ballot in the general election.
-Note: City Secretary's office should stay open until 5 p.m.
-City Secretary 2.33(d) 71st Feb 23 Recommended first day to cancel (SOS Form 13-2).
+City Secretary 6.23(c) 2.31(b) 2.33(d) 71st Feb 21 Recommended first day to cancel a general election (SOS Form 13-2).
 Note: Unopposed races must be cancelled if no opposed at-large race is on the ballot.
-City Council 6.13 71st Feb 29 Happy Leap Day! - - -
+City Council 6.13 71st